Dental Implants FAQ

 What Is a Dental Implant?

-During the dental implant procedure, a titanium rod is inserted into your jawbone.
+During the dental implant procedure, a titanium rod is inserted into your jawbone by an oral surgeon.
 You will then need to wait several months for the implant to successfully fuse to your jawbone in a process called osseointegration.
-Several months later, you will come back to have an abutment screwed into the implant.
-The abutment acts like a post to help support the dental implant crown.
+Several months later, you will arrive at our Troy, MI, dental office to have an abutment screwed into the implant.
+The abutment acts like a post to help support the crown.

 Who Is Eligible for Dental Implants?

 To be a candidate for dental implants, you will need healthy jawbone tissue and a strong immune system.
-If you don’t have sufficient jawbone tissue for the procedure, your dentist may recommend you have a bone graft for dental implants.
+If you don’t have sufficient jawbone tissue for the procedure, our dentist may recommend you receive a bone graft.
+While certain conditions such as uncontrolled diabetes or significant bone loss may affect eligibility, many people can benefit from dental implants regardless of age or medical history.

 Why Should I Get Dental Implants?